JoaoAssalim/url-shortner/README.md

 ## Feedback

-If you have any feedback, please reach out to us at assalim.py@gmail.com
+If you have any feedback, please reach out to me at assalim.py@gmail.com